 A Dramatic Turn of Events

 Payle frowned at his partner.
-Jakub had never paid much attention to the tales about Kuldaan.
+Jakub never paid much attention to the tales of Kuldaan.
 He cared even less for stories about the Maker.
 Myths and fairy-tales, he called them.
-Payle wasn’t sure what to think about either, but of one thing he was certain: What they were planning to do was wrong.
+Payle wasn’t sure what to think of either, but of one thing he was certain: What they were planning to do was wrong.

 Jakub pushed his wire-framed glasses against the bridge of his nose and stood.
 “This should do nicely.
 What do you think?”

 Payle eyed the steel case on the floor, suppressing a shiver despite the warmth of the laboratory.
 There was no cause for alarm, he knew.
-After all, Jakub’s expertise in the field of explosives was noted throughout the Athena solar system.
-Some suggested that he could build a bomb out of nothing more than onions, if necessary.
+After all, Jakub’s expertise in the field of explosives was well-documented.
+It was said he could build a bomb out of onions if necessary.
 It was his great gift, his contribution to the universe.
-At least, that’s what he said.
+At least, that’s what Jakub claimed.

 But in Payle’s estimation, the man’s true gift wasn’t something crafted by hand.
-Jakub was a man who could organize armies, direct supplies, and coordinate hundreds of battalions with his left hand and cure disease, advance starship engine technology, and invent a self-replenishing energy reactor with his right.
+Jakub was a man who could organize armies, direct supplies, and coordinate hundreds of battalions with his left hand while curing disease and advancing propulsion technology with his right.
 Most dared not dream of developing a quarter of the smarts Jakub possessed.
 He’d been blessed with more intelligence than any man could ask.

 More intelligence than any man should ask.